reforia/reforia.github.io/_posts/unreal/engine/2024-12-30-bpvm-bytecode-V.md

 At `ExecuteUbergraph_BPA_ByteCode: Label_0xB` This instruction calls a local virtual script function named `CustomPrintString`, and try to pass in the `StringToPrint` instance variable as the parameter.
 The `EX_EndFunctionParms` indicates the end of the function parameters.

 $1: `StringToPrint` — An instance variable of type `FString` that holds the string to be printed.

-$0: `CallFunc_CustomPrintString_NewString` — A local variable of type `FString` that stores the result of `StringToPrint` (a bit like how assembly calls a function, a external value is captured and copied to the local scope*).
+$0: `CallFunc_CustomPrintString_NewString` — A local variable of type `FString` that stores the result of `StringToPrint` (slightly like how assembly calls a function, a external value is captured and copied to the local scope*).

 $16: `EX_EndFunctionParms` — Indicates the end of function parameters.

 ```bash